jbrzusto/scratch-picoboard/README.md

 # Using a Sparkfun PicoBoard with Scratch 3

-2020-03-06 **NOT YET WORKING**: my scratch-vm fork on github is missing a commit; will fix this evening.
+2020-03-06 **NOT YET WORKING**: since pushing to github, an upstream change has broken things... work in progress.

 The hard work was already done here: https://github.com/audetto/asi-link That repo provides a replacement for ScratchLink that serves up local